ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 </tr>
 <tr>
 <td class="cCommand">run</td>
-<td class="cDescription">Build and run a Ballerina program, a single .bal file, an entire project or a previously built program
+<td class="cDescription">Build and run a Ballerina program, a single .bal file, an entire project, or a previously-built program.
 </td>
 </tr>
 <tr>
 <td class="cCommand">clean</td>
-<td class="cDescription">Clean all artifacts generated by the build command for a project
+<td class="cDescription">Clean all artifacts generated by the build command for a project.
 </td>
 </tr>
 <tr>